 Pet Tao creates food, treats and supplements for felines and canines alike.
 Their website states, “we must balance the body with food, and all food has energetic properties that affect the body in certain ways.”
 For pets with allergies, muscle issues, kidney disease and even arthritis, these holistic and organic (not to mention recyclable and biodegradable) food products were created with Eastern medicine in mind.

-pets love more natural and raw pet treats is a great ‘training’ treat, as each grain-free treat is 3 calories each.
+Pets love more natural and raw pet treats like Charlee Bear Products are great ‘training’ treats, as each grain-free treat is 3 calories each.
 For dogs on a diet, this is an especially good way to monitor and restrict high-fat eating.
 Most treats are higher in fat, so if you’re working with service dogs, you need to be extremely careful about caloric intake.

 The Honest Kitchen is a pet food start-up that focuses on creating your own food at home, but provides the base to ensure optimal nutritional health for your cat or dog.
 It also sells treats and supplements at “human grade” quality.
 Everything is produced in the USA from non-GMO produce, hormone-free meats and some organic, fair trade ingredients - all carefully sourced from around the world.